mattiamanzati/effect-ful-computations/slides.md

 }
 ```
 <!--
+By looking at our code we found out that given the single todo item we can fetch its related user and create the single item needed by the UI in parallel.

-Our main computation will now change and instead of running requests and wait for its result one by one, we can just issue all the work to be done concurrently.
+Our main computation can now change and instead of running a request and wait for its result one by one, we can just issue all the work to be done concurrently.
 Finally we wait for all the results and return the data to the UI.

 Are we ready to release this application?